jiasong18/Ant-Media-Server-Wiki/Stream-Security-Documentation.md

 You can find in more detail in [here](Application-Configuration-Documentation)
 <!-- > TODO: Please give the new configuration file.
 Not the old one. -->
+After modifying the configuration, please add the streamId, stream name in "broadcast" collections of your App.

 <!-- > TODO: Please also show the related web panel screen for this setting -->